joshgerdes/jekyll-uno/_drafts/microsoft-azure-cost-optimization-tasks.md

 #### Review Backups

 Azure Backup is simple because it’s built into the platform.
 It has one-click backup support for SQL databases and virtual machines running in Azure.
 Azure Backup is cost-effective and less complex than other cloud backup solutions while keeping your data safe from ransomware and human errors.
-Sometimes there will be workloads that have been backed up to migrate, test or clone and that you no longer need to retain the data for.
+Sometimes there will be workloads that have been backed up to migrate, test, or clone and that you no longer need to retain the data for.